ironexdev/php-mysql-docker/README.md

 2) Run `bin/init` from the wrapper project

+## Setup Part 2

-3) Copy and paste `bin/variables.example.txt` to your main project as `bin/variables` with +x permission
+1) Copy and paste `bin/variables.example.txt` to your main project as `bin/variables` with +x permission

-4) Add urls from `images/http-proxy/default.conf` to `etc/hosts` on your machine
+2) Add urls from `images/http-proxy/default.conf` to `etc/hosts` on your machine
    - `adminer.pmd.local`
    - `api.pmd.local`
    - `pmd.local`
    - `redis.pmd.local`

-5) Run bin/compose/secrets to generate mysql credentials used by the app
+3) Run bin/compose/secrets to generate mysql credentials used by the app
    - You will probably get some "No such file or directory" errors, but it's ok - check if files were created in secrets folder
    - Your can access them from php by reading files
      - `file_get_contents($_ENV["MYSQL_PASSWORD_FILE"])`

-6) Run `bin/docker/compose/up` from your main project
+4) Run `bin/docker/compose/up` from your main project

-7) Folders backend and frontend should now be created in your main project.
+5) Folders backend and frontend should now be created in your main project.
    - Add public/index.php to backend folder
    - Add dist/index.html to frontend folder